 One book I have found very helpful in my own marriage is When Someone You Love Is Bipolar: Help and Support for You and Your Partner by Cynthia Last.

 Another really good book is a recently published one by team Bipolar Lives, titled Navigating Relationships in Bipolar Disorder.
 It discusses different aspects of relationships experienced by bipolar patients and their spouses or others close to them.
 It leans on real life experiences of thousands of such individuals as well as insights from a mental health expert.
 So, check it out.

 The ideal is for a happy and healthy marriage with your spouse who is bipolar – not divorce.

-This is a comprehensive but easy to follow book that provides the tools to support this important but challenging goal.
+Both are comprehensive and easy to follow books that provide the tools to support this important but challenging goal.